ifeanyipossibilities/TouchBarScreenNavigator/README.md

 2. Allow user to customize cmd to run on HotCorner
 3. Use [MTMR](https://github.com/Toxblh/MTMR/releases) concept to stay on TouchBar as we Navigate the Screen without depriving other TouchBar App the TouchBar Usability.
 4. Experiment with pam module ```#include <security/pam_appl.h>``` to Capture the screen on Loginwindow  using ```#import <AppKit/AppKit.h>``` or work towards TouchBarScreenNavigator kernel extension which ever make it possible am going to try.
-5. Currently once you locate a point on the screen to to click due to the main window overlay you have to click tripple one to focus on the the other to click item.
+5. At present, finding a point on the screen to click can be cumbersome due to the overlay of the main window.
+To select an item, one must first click thrice to shift focus to that item.

 ## Way Foward